awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Required: No

  ** [Enabled](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-Enabled"></a>
-Disables the event source mapping to pause polling and invocation\.
+If true, the event source mapping is active\.
+Set to false to pause polling and invocation\.
 Type: Boolean
 Required: No